Pope John Paul II: Sexual abuse scandals

 On 10 November 2020, the Vatican published a report which found that John Paul II learned of allegations of sexual impropriety against former cardinal Theodore McCarrick, who at the time was serving as Archbishop of Newark, through a 1999 letter from Cardinal John O'Connor warning him that appointing McCarrick to be Archbishop of Washington D.C., a position which had recently been opened, would be a mistake.
-John Paul II ordered an investigation, which stalled when three of the four bishops tasked with investigating claims allegedly brought back "inaccurate or incomplete information."
+John Paul II ordered an investigation, which stalled when three of the four bishops tasked with investigating claims allegedly brought back "inaccurate or incomplete information".
 John Paul II planned on not giving McCarrick the appointment anyway, but relented and gave him the appointment after McCarrick wrote a letter of denial.
 He created McCarrick a cardinal in 2001.
 McCarrick would eventually be laicized after allegations surfaced that he abused minors.
-George Weigel, a biographer of John Paul II, defended the pope's actions as follows: "Theodore McCarrick fooled a lot of people ... and he deceived John Paul II in a way that is laid out in almost biblical fashion in [the Vatican's] report."
+George Weigel, a biographer of John Paul II, defended the Pope's actions as follows: "Theodore McCarrick fooled a lot of people ... and he deceived John Paul II in a way that is laid out in almost biblical fashion in [the Vatican's] report".

 In a 2019 interview with Mexican television, Pope Francis defended John Paul II's legacy on protecting minors against clerical sexual abuse.
 He said that John Paul II was "often misled", as in the case of Hans Hermann Groër.
 Francis said that with respect to the case of Marcial Maciel:

 "Ratzinger was courageous, and so was John Paul II. ...
 With respect to John Paul II, we have to understand certain attitudes because he came from a closed world, from behind the Iron Curtain, where communism was still in force.
 There was a defensive mentality.
 We have to understand this well, and no one can doubt the saintliness of this great man and his good will.
-He was great, he was great."On March 6, 2023, an investigative report by the Polish television station TVN24 concluded that "there [is now] no doubt" that John Paul II "knew about sexual abuse of children by priests under his authority and sought to conceal it when he was an archbishop in his native Poland."
+He was great, he was great."On March 6, 2023, an investigative report by the Polish television station TVN24 concluded that "there [is now] no doubt" that John Paul II "knew about sexual abuse of children by priests under his authority and sought to conceal it when he was an archbishop in his native Poland".
 The Dutch journalist Ekke Overbeek released a book on John Paul II with similar claims the following week.
 In response to the claims, Pope Francis stated: "You have to put things in the context of the era[...]
 At that time everything was covered up. [...]
-It was only when the Boston scandal broke that the church began to look at the problem".
+It was only when the Boston scandal broke that the church began to look at the problem."
 The Polish Episcopal Conference stated that "'further archival research' would be needed to arrive at a just evaluation of the decisions and actions" of Wojtyła.
+Furthermore, other journalists have criticised the report, including the sources and their interpretation.
+One of the sources used in the report was controversial archbishop and opponent of the pontiff Rembert Weakland.
+Another point of contention is the use of materials from the communist secret police in the report.